Tetris 2 (SNES)

 - CGX - a tileset viewer.
 Use Left/Right to select a tile set, then press Start to view it.
 While viewing, the B and A buttons cycle through the different available palettes, and Start returns to the menu.

-The movie viewer allows you to view the various "round clear" movies that occur throughout the game.
+Allows you to view the various "round clear" movies that occur throughout the game.
 Use Left/Right to select, then press A or Start to view it.
 The movie will loop until you press A or Start a second time.
 Press B to return to the menu.

 Figure out how to actually use this.